tsabunkar/nestjs-play/README.md

 - Asynchronicity :
   - Every async function has to return a Promise
   - RxJs Observable - Nest will automatically subscribe to the source underneath and take the last emitted value (once the stream is completed).
+- Request payloads:
+  - for POST route handler to accept client params -use-> @Body()
+  - we need to determine the DTO (Data Transfer Object) schema
+  - A DTO is an object that defines how the data will be sent over the network.
+  - determine the DTO schema by using TypeScript interfaces, or by simple classes.
+  - recommend using classes here why ? ==> Classes are part of the JavaScript ES6 standard, and therefore they are preserved as real entities in the compiled JavaScript.
+On the other hand, since TypeScript interfaces are removed during the transpilation, Nest can't refer to them at runtime.